Why Visual FoxPro (VFP)?

 on hardware costs alone with few compromises then please read on . . . .

-FoxPro started life in 1984 by a company called Fox Software who developed an extremely efficient data access and retrieval technology called Rushmore which runs queries hundreds or even thousands of times faster and which FoxPro was and still is based on.
+FoxPro started life in 1984 by a company called Fox Software who developed an extremely efficient data access and retrieval technology called Rushmore which runs database queries hundreds or even thousands of times faster which FoxPro and many other current database technologies are still based on today.

-Microsoft had failed miserably to produce a successful database application to compete with Borland who at the time had 75% of the PC database market share that Microsoft wanted to dominate so in 1992 Microsoft bought Fox Software for $173 Million, kept some of their best developers and of course the superior technology which they then renamed Visual FoxPro or VFP.
+Despite numerous attempts, Microsoft had failed to produce a successful database application to compete with Borland who at the time had 75% of the PC database market share that Microsoft wanted to dominate so in 1992 Microsoft bought Fox Software for $173 Million, kept some of their best developers and of course the superior technology which they then renamed Visual FoxPro or VFP.

 Microsoft then dissolved Fox Software to become the 3rd of the now hundreds of X-Companies collectively known as Microsoft roadkill.